Social Diffusion Sources Can Escape Detection

 \section{Hiding in Large Networks}

-All the experiments presented thus far in the Supplementary Materials consider only $1,000$ nodes.
+All the experiments presented thus far in the Appendices consider only $1,000$ nodes.
 Next, we evaluate the effectiveness of hiding the source of diffusion in much larger networks.
 Specifically, we consider random networks with $100,000$ nodes generated using the \BAn, the \ERn and the Watts-Strogatz models.
 As mentioned in the main article, due to the excessive amount of computations needed to handle such networks, we approximate the evader's ranking.
 The approximation is done by computing the ranking of the evader not among all nodes, but rather among $10,000$ nodes, consisting of the $5,000$ infected nodes with the greatest degrees and another $5,000$ infected nodes chosen uniformly at random from the remaining ones.
 Furthermore, in our approximation we do not consider the Betweenness and Random walk source detection algorithms, since their ranking cannot be efficiently computed for just a selected subset of nodes.

-Figures from~\ref{fig:bot-simulation-line-large} to~\ref{fig:edge-simulation-heat-large} present the results of our simulations.
+Figures from~\ref{fig:subo-simulation-line-large} to~\ref{fig:edge-simulation-heat-large} present the results of our simulations, while Figure~\ref{fig:large-before-bars} compares the effectiveness of the source detection algorithms themselves, before any attempts of hiding.
 Generally, results show similar patterns to these computed for smaller networks.
 For networks generated using the \BAn model, the evader is relatively well-hidden even without executing any heuristics, whereas in other types of networks the evader is usually exposed at the beginning of the process, usually occupying the top position in the ranking.
 What is more, unlike the case with the \BAn model, applying the heuristics given the other network models has a negligible effect, with the evader's ranking decreasing by only a few positions in most cases.